170 foreigners apply for Nigerian citizenship

-No fewer than 170 foreign nationals have applied for Nigerian citizenship, Vanguard has learnt.
+ABUJA—No fewer than 170 foreign nationals have applied for Nigerian citizenship, Vanguard has learned.

 He said the Federal Government has commenced the review of the 170 applications.

-According to the minister, the committee, which is responsible for reviewing and recommending citizenship applications to President Bola Tinubu for approval, is composed of top officials from key government institutions, including the Ministry of Justice, the Ministry of Foreign Affairs, the Department of State Services (DSS), and the Nigeria Immigration Service (NIS).
+According to the Minister, the committee, which is responsible for reviewing and recommending citizenship applications to President Bola Tinubu for approval, is composed of top officials from key government institutions, including the Ministry of Justice, Ministry of Foreign Affairs, the Department of State Services DSS, and the Nigeria Immigration Service NIS.

 “Our promise stands.
 Under the leadership of President Bola Ahmed Tinubu, we will continue to do everything possible to make our beloved country a prosperous nation and a destination of interest for all,” Tunji-Ojo said.

-He emphasised that the committee views the exercise as a test of its integrity and will ensure the trust reposed in it by Nigerians is upheld.
+He emphasized that the committee views the exercise as a test of its integrity and will ensure the trust reposed in it by Nigerians is upheld.

 Disclaimer